daz4126/Nanny-State/README.md

 - **PREDICTABLE** - All the data is stored in one place and updated in the same way, making your code more organized, predictable and easier to test.
 - **EASY TO LEARN** - There are only a few basic concepts to learn, hardly any boilerplate code and everything is written in plain old Javascript - there's no new syntax to learn!

 Whether you are building a small interactive web page or large complex app, NANNY STATE is a simple and fun alternative to React and Vue!
-It's quick to get started - just follow the examples below and you'll see some impressive results in just a few lines of code.
+It's quick to get started - just follow the [examples](#usage-examples) below and you'll see some impressive results in just a few lines of code.

-## Background

-NANNY STATE was inspired by [Redux](https://redux.js.org) and [Hyperapp](https://hyperapp.dev) and uses the [lit-html](https://lit-html.polymer-project.org) library for rendering.
-It also has a lot of similarities with [Elm](https://elm-lang.org), although I'd never used Elm when I first wrote it.
-It is open source software, please feel free to help out or contribute.

 ## What Is NANNY STATE?

-NANNY STATE comprises of 3 interdependent parts:
+NANNY STATE is comprised of 3 interdependent parts:

 * **State** - usually an object that stores all the information about the app
 * **View** -  a function that returns a string of HTML based on the current state